stefanDeveloper/heiDGAF/docs/pipeline.rst

 BufferedBatch
 .............

-The :class:`BufferedBatch` manages the buffering of validated loglines as well as their timestamps:
+The :class:`BufferedBatch` manages the buffering of validated loglines as well as their timestamps and batch metadata:

 - **Batching Logic and Buffering Strategy**: